Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 nsf-list --format csv --output export.csv
 ```

-1. List all KeeperDrive folders and records
+1. List all Nested Share Folders and Nested Share Records
 2. List only folders with detailed parent/location information
 3. List only records and export to a JSON file
 4. Export full listing to a CSV file